 Daniel has freelanced as a researcher since 2004.
 His clients range from activist filmmakers to an investment fund.

-He cuts through hype to reveal what's really going on, presenting clear, well-sourced conclusions that challenge assumptions.
+He cuts through hype and conventional assumptions to show what's really going on, presenting clear, well-sourced conclusions.

-Persistent and resourceful, Daniel uncovers insightful evidence, using interviews, archives and first-hand observation.
+Persistent and resourceful, Daniel uncovers insightful evidence, using interviews, first-hand observation and archived material.
 He outlines his findings in written reports and multimedia presentations.

 For a decade, he's provided this service to Baillie Gifford, which manages £150 billion in worldwide investments.
 His international assignments investigate companies, sectors and technologies from an outsider's point of view.

 Daniel also writes briefings on technical subjects for non-specialists.
 Some recent examples include competitive video-gaming, 3D printing, solar power networks and digital payment systems.